maheshsabnis/communityreact/README.md

                     - The component that subscribes to the 'context' using 'useContext()' to read values as well as link with the callback, if exist
     - useRef()
         - Associated with state but does not re-render the DOM
+        - Prevent the Current Component from UnNecessary Re-Rendering
     - useReducer()
         - Used for implementing State update in transition
             - INITIAL_STATE